Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Theory

 \subsection{Scattering matrix}

-Next, we consider the S-matrix-based description of scattering by a metasurface.
-In contrast to the effective T-matrix, which describes the response of an individual unit cell in the spherical- or cylindrical-wave basis, the S-matrix enables the calculation of the fields scattered by the entire metasurface (i.e., all unit cells collectively) in the plane-wave basis, without an additional summation over the unit cells [see Fig.~\ref{fig:1}(b)].
+Next, we consider the \textit{S}-matrix-based description of scattering by a metasurface.
+In contrast with the effective \textit{T}-matrix, which describes the response of an individual unit cell in the spherical- or cylindrical-wave basis, the \textit{S}-matrix enables the calculation of the fields scattered by the entire metasurface (i.e., all unit cells collectively) in the plane-wave basis, without an additional summation over the unit cells [see Fig.~\ref{fig:1}(b)].
 Formally, the scattering of electromagnetic or acoustic waves can be assumed to occur in the plane $z = 0$, allowing the periodic metasurface to be effectively replaced by a planar interface.
-This interface is then characterized by an S-matrix that relates outgoing and incoming plane waves according to
+This interface is then characterized by an \textit{S}-matrix that relates outgoing and incoming plane waves according to

-The subsequent analysis of BICs follows from the singular value decomposition (SVD) of the S-matrix and closely parallels the approach outlined for the effective T-matrix.
+The subsequent analysis of BICs follows from the singular value decomposition (SVD) of the \textit{S}-matrix and closely parallels the approach outlined for the effective \textit{T}-matrix.
 Lattice eigenmodes can be formally obtained in the absence of incoming waves~\cite{Tikhodeev2002Jul} from

-At first glance, this condition appears to be incompatible with energy conservation in a lossless (elastic) scattering system, because the determinants must satisfy $\mathrm{det} \ \mathbf{S} = \mathrm{det} \ \mathbf{S}^{-1} = 1$ required by unitarity $\mathbf{S} \mathbf{S}^{\dagger} = \mathbf{S}^{\dagger} \mathbf{S} = \mathbf{I}$, where $\mathbf{I}$ is an identity matrix of the corresponding dimension.
-However, the S-matrix is strictly unitary only when the basis is restricted to propagating diffraction orders.
+At first glance, this condition appears to be incompatible with energy conservation in a lossless scattering system, because the determinants must satisfy $\mathrm{det} \ \mathbf{S} = \mathrm{det} \ \mathbf{S}^{-1} = 1$ required by unitarity $\mathbf{S} \mathbf{S}^{\dagger} = \mathbf{S}^{\dagger} \mathbf{S} = \mathbf{I}$, where $\mathbf{I}$ is an identity matrix of the corresponding dimension.
+However, the \textit{S}-matrix is strictly unitary only when the basis is restricted to propagating diffraction orders.
 Including evanescent diffraction orders can break unitarity~\cite{Carminati2000Jun}.
 Because a BIC is intrinsically an evanescent mode, its accurate representation in the plane-wave basis requires the inclusion of evanescent diffraction orders.